 Educators are an essential part of the Drew community.
 Full-time employees (teachers and support staff) at local public schools, private schools, or institutions of higher education, may qualify for our Educator Scholarship.

 Drew is committed to humanizing health care and nurses have always played a central role in this mission.
-All nurses employed in health care are eligible for the Nurse’s Scholarship.
+All nurses employed full-time in health care may be eligible for our Nurse Scholarship.

 United Methodist Initiative

-United Methodist applicants to the Theological School’s Master of Divinity degree, who have earned at least a 3.0 GPA in their undergraduate studies, receive a scholarship of at least 100% tuition.
+United Methodist applicants to the Theological School’s Master of Divinity degree, who have achieved at least a 3.0 GPA while earning their undergraduate degree, receive a scholarship of at least 100% tuition.

 This scholarship is set aside specifically for non-United Methodist applicants to the Theological School.
 Persons engaged in social justice within urban environments are eligible for this award.

 The highest scholarship awarded by the Theological School.
 It is distributed to the most exemplary applicant who has demonstrated significant academic ability, and gifts for ministry.

 The Theological School is a richly diverse community.
 The Stafford Scholarships help make it possible to bring quality students to Drew from both the international community, as well as from across the nation.
 Scholarships are also used to enhance the cultural and denominational essence of the Drew community.

 Working on campus may be a great way to offset some of the cost of your graduate studies.